List of original characters in The Hobbit film series: Men

-Braga (portrayed by Michael Mitchinson) is captain of the Lake-town Guard, a role held by Bard in the book.
+Braga (portrayed by Michael Mitchinson) is captain of the Lake-town Guard.
 He has, however, just as little to no regard for the common folk of Lake-town as the Master and Alfrid.
+The captain is not named in the novel and has a smaller part.

 Hilda Bianca (portrayed by Sarah Peirse) is a woman of Lake-Town, among the first to spot the dwarves as Bard leads them through the city.

 Percy (portrayed by Nick Blake) is the gatekeeper of Lake-Town and a friend of Bard.

 Tilda and Sigrid (portrayed by Mary and Peggy Nesbitt respectively) are the daughters of Bard the Bowman.
 In Tolkien's legendarium, Bain is the only known child of Bard.

 Elves

 Tauriel (portrayed by Evangeline Lilly) is a female Elf from Mirkwood and the Chief of the Guards for the Elvenking, Thranduil.
 She also has a romantic subplot with the dwarf Kili.

 Elros (portrayed by Robin Kerr) is an Elf of the Woodland Realm appearing in The Hobbit: The Desolation of Smaug.
 He is a captain of the Woodland Guard and Keeper of the Keys.

 Feren (portrayed by Simon London) is an Elf of the Woodland Realm.
 He serves as one of Thranduil's chief lieutenants during the Battle of The Five Armies.